EU pushes China on trade, saying it could open up if it wanted

 China has sworn to retaliate at each step.

-Long accused of protectionist tactics that make it a difficult place for foreign firms to operate, China is trying to reverse that narrative amid the escalating trade war by approving huge investments, such as a US$10 billion petrochemicals project by Germany's BASF.
+Long accused of protectionist tactics that make it a difficult place for foreign firms, China is trying to reverse that narrative amid the escalating trade war by approving huge investments, such as a US$10-billion petrochemicals project by Germany's BASF.

-Juncker, speaking at a joint news briefing with Li and Tusk at Beijing's Great Hall of the People, said that move showed "if China wishes to open up it can do so.
+At a joint news briefing with Li and Tusk in Beijing's Great Hall of the People, Juncker said that move showed "if China wishes to open up it can do so.
 It knows how to open up".

-"We need just and fair multilateral rules.
-The EU is open but it is not naive," Juncker said later at a business forum.
+Later, at a business forum, he said, "We need just and fair multilateral rules.
+The EU is open but it is not naive."

-Chinese companies are the chief target of EU measures to counter dumping and unfair subsidies, and the European Commission last year proposed that it should be allowed to scrutinise foreign investments amid rising concern about Chinese acquisitions on the continent.
+At the business event, Li invited executives from European companies operating in China to share their problems.

+Airbus complained about delays in government approvals that had "caused a great loss" for the company, and BMW sought its greater inclusion in the creation of industry standards.

+"Let me say we will ensure the implementation of the signed contracts and we will cut the time for approval procedures," Li told Airbus China president Eric Chen, a pool report said.

+Li also asked companies to tell him of complaints they had about the "theft of intellectual property" so that he could take "great measures".
+The pool report did not make clear if any companies came forward.

-Tusk called on China, the United States and other countries to avoid trade wars and to reform the World Trade Organization so it is equipped to combat forced technology transfers and government subsidies, complaints underpinning Trump's tariffs.
+Tusk urged China, the United States and other countries to avoid trade wars and reform the World Trade Organization, equipping it to combat forced technology transfers and government subsidies, complaints underpinning Trump's tariffs.

 "It is the common duty of Europe and China, but also America and Russia, not to destroy this order but to improve it, not to start trade wars, which turned into hot conflicts so often in our history, but to bravely and responsibly reform the rules based international order," Tusk said at a meeting with Li.